 Just because you’re not catching anything, doesn’t necessarily mean all predators have been eradicated.
 Being certain that an area is completely predator-free is a challenge in island eradications where certainty is needed before endangered species can be reintroduced.
 But the problem also applies to mainland pest operations – how can you be sure you’ve been successful?

 In a paper published in the last couple of weeks, James Russell (University of Auckland) et al, tackle the issue of Rapid Eradication Assessment (REA) by modelling various scenarios and determining what degree of monitoring is needed to determine eradication success (or failure).
-The researchers also link to an online app they’ve developed which can be used by project managers to plan and assess their own monitoring programme.

 Full online “early view” access to the research paper is currently available – but access is likely to be restricted by the publisher quite soon, now that the journal is published – so if you’re keen to read the full research, sooner is better than later!